 5.3 Sharing a shower

-The shower rooms all have a cork bath mat, a step stool, hooks on the wall and a squeegee to keep the glass panel clean.
+The shower rooms all have a bathmat, a step stool, hooks on the wall and a squeegee to keep the glass panel clean.

 The design of the shower cubicles should prevent water getting onto the floor.
 However, please ensure that floor is not wet after you have used the shower, and hang the bathmat up to dry on the towel rail provided.

 Out of consideration for our houskeepers, please use the squeegee each time you shower to prevent a build-up of lime-scale on the glass panel.